 The consequences for this category of criminal activity are severe.
 You could face a lifetime in prison if found guilty, depending on your offense.
 You face a felony record, as well as exorbitant fines, reparations, and restrictions.
 In addition, most people who are convicted of these crimes lose custody of their children, suffer divorce or separation from their partners, and spend a significant amount of their lives in prison.

-With so much at stake, it’s crucial to have an attorney fight for you.
+With so much at stake, it’s crucial to have a NYC criminal attorney fight for you.
 We give you the very best chance at maintaining your innocence and walking out of the courtroom with your freedom intact.
 You don’t want to risk so much simply to avoid attorney fees.
 Your life and your family are well worth getting a lawyer.

 Unfortunately, it’s difficult to say how much an attorney will cost in these situations.
 Every firm charges differently, and there is no standard fee structure.
 Some attorneys charge hourly, while others do not.
 Some attorneys require payment as you go, while others bill after the case has closed.

 It’s important to speak with potential attorneys about their fees and billing structure before working with them.
 If you can’t afford their services, it’s best to know right away so you can find representation within your budget.
 If you discover this after the case has already started, you’ll be out of luck in court.
 What’s more, if you can’t pay, your attorney may have to take legal action themselves, meaning that you face even more significant issues.
 Therefore, it’s best to be sure that you can pay before you begin working together.

 When you interview potential criminal defense lawyers, ask them about their fees and payment structure.
 However, it’s also essential to ask them about their experience with cases like yours, their experience in general, and their time in the business.
 You may also want to ask for testimonials or references to ensure that they’re a good fit for your case.